Kudrixon/pre-commit_hook_static_path/README.md

 Pre-commit hook based on https://pre-commit.com.

-## Use-Case: Need to exclude spefific string from commiting to codebase
+## Use-Case: Need to exclude specific string from commiting to codebase

 ### Sample Usage